Weirdo Poetry

 Jason

 That's flabbergasting that you couldn't be listed in two categories.
-Have these book sellers never heard for Shel Silverstein, E.E.
+Have these book sellers never heard of Shel Silverstein, E.E.
 Cummings or Charles Bukowski????
 Furthermore, these booksellers obviously aren't too savvy in marketing if they don't know that a multi-category listing has a higher chance of making a sale.
 Keep on truckin' Jason and you'll eventually find the right marketer.

 How odd, I never really thought about poetry as fiction or NF until now.